Legal Practice Course (LPC) Overview

 - Interviewing and advising

-Stage two generally includes the practical study of three elective modules.
-These cover a variety of legal practice areas, including (but not limited to):
+Stage two generally includes the practical study of three elective modules including:

-Your elective choices should ideally reflect any areas of legal practice which are of particular interest to you.
-However, if you have already secured a training contract, specific electives may be stipulated by the sponsoring law firm in question.
+Your elective choices should ideally reflect any areas of legal practice that are of particular interest to you.
+However, if you have already secured a training contract, specific electives may be mandatory as instructed by your sponsoring law firm.

 LPC Entry Requirements